kpenev/AstroWISP/documentation/sphinx/source/installation.rst

 ldconfig

-Installing SuperPhot
+Installing AstroWISP
 ====================

 Make sure the following libraries are installed:
     * cfitsio

-Navigate to the path where the SuperPhot repository was downloaded and run the following commands::
+Navigate to the path where the AstroWISP repository was downloaded and run the following commands::

     $ ./gradlew clean